anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If one does not know to which port is sailing, no wind is favorable.
+Quote: I seek constantly to improve my manners and graces, for they are the sugar to which all are attracted.

-By: Seneca the Younger
+By: Og Mandino